-The Economic Security Council of Ukraine is an institution established to identify and counter internal and external threats to Ukraine's economic security.
+The Economic Security Council of Ukraine (ESCU) is an institution responsible for identifying and countering internal and external threats to economic security in Ukraine.

 The Economic Security Council of Ukraine works in the following areas:

-- Together with Ukrainian and foreign state institutions, ESCU searches for assets belonging to beneficiaries from the Russian Federation or countries that support the armed aggression of the Russian Federation in Ukraine, makes a database of such assets, and helps prepare them for seizure.
+Searching, accounting, and preparing for extracting assets that belong to beneficiaries from the Russian Federation or from countries that support the armed aggression of the Russian Federation in Ukraine

 Cooperating with state bodies in order to ensure the economic security of Ukraine

 Coordinating the provisioning process aimed at supplying the Special Operations Forces of Ukraine with weapons, equipment, medical and tactical communications equipment